top of page

 The Power and Payoff of Procedures

-As a former elementary teacher, I have first-hand knowledge that children are happier and perform better in classrooms where policies and procedures (routines) are firmly in place.
-Throughout my 18+ years in the classroom, the first few weeks of each school year were spent establishing routines.
+A former elementary teacher, I know from experience that children are happier and perform better in classrooms where policies and procedures (routines) are firmly in place.
+Throughout my many years in the classroom, the first few weeks of each school year were dedicated to establishing routines.
 There were procedures for everything from lining up to proper use of water fountains to putting headings on papers and sharpening pencils, just to name a few.
-After several weeks of practicing, reviewing, and practicing some more, the procedures became second nature.
+After several weeks of practice, review, and more practice, the procedures became second nature.

-Periodically, we would assess and review how the class was doing in terms of fidelity.
-It only took a few days of missing a high interest activity (and practicing routines again) to get back on track.
-If a child slacked off, other students would often step in and do the reminding (or reprimanding).
-Children holding other children accountable is powerful!
+Periodically, we would assess and review the class's performance regarding fidelity.
+In the event of backsliding, it only took a few days of missing a high-interest activity (along with revisiting routines) to get back on track.
+If an individual student backslid, other students would often step in to remind (or reprimand).
+Children holding other children accountable is a powerful teaching tool!

 In addition to creating a more pleasant, productive environment, procedures and routines: